Frequently Asked Questions of the UNCG MFA Program

 The program is completed in two years.

-For nearly fifty years, the MFA Writing Program has published The Greensboro Review.
+For over fifty years, the MFA Writing Program has published The Greensboro Review.
 Works from the journal are consistently anthologized or cited in Pushcart Prize, The Best American Short Stories, Prize Stories: The O. Henry Awards, and other collections honoring the finest new writing.
 MFA students serve as fiction and poetry editors of the publication.

 Each year the faculty invites writers and editors to visit the campus for readings, workshops, and one-on-one tutorials with MFA students.
 They bring unique voices and a variety of experience to the writing community.
-Guests have included winners of the Nobel Prize for Literature, the Pulitzer Prize, the National Book Award, the Rome Prize, and the PEN/Hemingway Award, among other honors.
+Guests have included winners of the Nobel Prize for Literature, the Pulitzer Prize, the MacArthur ‘Genius’ Grant, the National Book Award, the Rome Prize, and the PEN/Hemingway Award, among other honors.
 Recent guests include Chris Abani, David Baker, Ross Gay, Kelly Link, and Eileen Myles.

 Write-on-Greensboro is a public outreach program that runs a series of creative writing workshops for children, the elderly, and other at at-risk communities in the area.
 MFA students coordinate the schedule each year and serve as workshop leaders.